-Here, we discuss three reasons why an organisation’s mobile initiatives fail – and share some tips and advice to help you avoid them.
+Here, we discuss three reasons why an organisation’s enterprise mobility initiatives fail – and share our tips and advice on how to avoid them.

 When putting together your mobility strategy, make sure you assess your organisation’s needs completely and accurately.
 A common mistake is not engaging stakeholders from every possible user group during planning to identify the features that will be most useful to each of them.
-At a minimum, seek feedback from your IT team, HR department, Sales and Marketing, company executives, and end users in each sector.
+At a minimum, seek feedback from your IT team, HR department, Sales and Marketing, company executives, and end users.
 It’s worth it.

-As discussed above, mobility priorities will vary from department to department - so be sure to gather plenty of feedback and include your team’s requests in your planning.
-A one-size fits all mobility solution is never the best option – a mobility management plan that is customised for the specific user groups (personas) within your organisation is a much more effective approach.
+As you can see, mobility priorities vary from department to department - so be sure to gather plenty of feedback and include your team’s requests in your planning.
+A one-size-fits-all mobility solution is never the best option – a mobility management plan that is customised for the specific user groups (personas) within your organisation is a much more effective approach.
 It may take longer to get up and running, but you’ll save yourself a lot of headaches down the track.

-When you listen to your team’s suggestions, and incorporate them into your mobility strategy, you’ll see an increase in productivity and efficiency, which is a win for your customers and for your business.
-Microsoft recently reported that when mobility is executed correctly, “Each remote worker has been estimated to produce 240 extra hours of work per year.”
-That’s 6 weeks of additional productivity.
+When you incorporate your team’s suggestions into your mobility strategy, you’ll see an increase in productivity and efficiency, which is a win for your customers and for your business.
+In fact, Microsoft estimated that when mobility is executed correctly, remote workers can produce up to 240 extra hours of work per year.
+That’s six weeks of additional productivity.

-On the other hand, if your mobility strategy is rushed, and has been put together without input from your team, you’ll invest a lot of time, effort and money into something that has little impact on the way you do business.
+On the other hand, if your mobility strategy is rushed, and has been put together without input from your team, you’re likely to invest a lot of time, effort and money into something that has little impact on the way you do business.

 Not Getting the Help You Need